 How to Do a Good Spring Cleaning: Golden Cleaning Rules

-Every time you clean, no matter if it’s a deep spring cleaning, or the typical weekly clean, follow the golden rules.
+Every time you clean, no matter if it’s a deep spring cleaning or the typical weekly clean, follow the golden rules.
 They maximize the quality of the process, so instead of cleaning many times clean once but with quality.

 - Every spill should be cleaned immediately.
 If you delay, it will only get harder to get rid of.
 It doesn’t matter if we’re talking about carpet, or fabric, or anything else.
+If you are rug owner, check this post to learn how to remove stains from your carpet.

 - Always clean from the top to the bottom.
 The reason is obvious.